Donald Gray (priest): Early life and education

-Gray was born in Manchester, England in 1930, the son of Henry Hackett Gray.
+Gray was born in Manchester, England on 21 July 1930, the son of Henry Hackett Gray.
 His grandfather, Richard Hackett, was Father of the Chapel printer at the Manchester Guardian and president of the Typographical Association.
 Having trained for the priesthood at King's College London and St Boniface Missionary College, Warminster.
 He was awarded a Doctor of Philosophy (PhD) by the University of Manchester in 1984.

 Career

 Ordained ministry

 Gray was ordained in the Church of England as a deacon in 1956 and as a priest in 1957.
 He served as a priest in the Diocese of Manchester until becoming Rector of Liverpool the incumbent of Church of Our Lady and Saint Nicholas in 1974.
-He also worked as the Chaplain of Huyton College Chapel, a private all-girls school from the 1970s until the early 1980s when he was Canon Grey but was called by a different title to the girls who went there, all of whom respected and like him greatly.
+He also worked as the Chaplain of Huyton College, a private all-girls school from the 1970s until the early 1980s when he was Canon Gray but was called by a different title to the girls who went there, all of whom respected and liked him greatly.

 In 1987 he was appointed a canon of Westminster and Speaker's Chaplain.
 His role within the Westminster Chapter was that of Rector of St. Margaret's, Westminster.
 That role and that of Speaker's Chaplain have been practically, though not necessarily, combined for some years.

 Military service

-He was for several years an Honorary Chaplain to the Queen (a military form of chaplain to the Queen) through his involvement with the Territorial Army In 1970 he was awarded the TD (Territorial Decoration).
+He was for several years an Honorary Chaplain to the Queen (a military form of chaplain to the Queen) through his involvement with the Territorial Army.
+In 1970 he was awarded the TD (Territorial Decoration).
 He was later appointed to the Royal Household as a chaplain to the Queen.

+Death

+Gray died on 4 July 2025, at the age of 94.